abs-tudelft/sbd/doc/manual.md

 We showed how to run Spark in interactive mode.
 Now we will explain how to build applications, that can be submitted using the `spark-submit` command.

-First, we will explain how to structure a Scala project, using SBT.
+First, we will explain how to structure a Scala project, using the [SBT build tool](https://www.scala-sbt.org).
 The typical project structure is

     ├── build.sbt
     ├── project